Oracle-Efficient Online Learning and Auction Design: Introduction

-\paragraph{Implementing randomness} To ensure oracle-efficient learning, we additionally need the property that the induced action-level perturbations can be simulated by a (short) synthetic history of adversary actions.
+\paragraph{Implementing Randomness.} To ensure oracle-efficient learning, we additionally need the property that the induced action-level perturbations can be simulated by a (short) synthetic history of adversary actions.
 This allows us to avoid working with $\mGamma$ directly, or even explicitly writing it down.
-This requirement is captured by our \emph{implementability} condition, which states that each column of the translation matrix essentially corresponds to a scaled version of the expected reward of the learner on some distribution of adversary actions.
-See Theorem~\ref{thm:adm:imp} for a formal statement of this result.
+This requirement is captured by our \emph{implementability} condition, which states that each column of the translation matrix corresponds to a scaled version of the expected reward of the learner on some distribution of adversary actions.
+The formal statement is in Theorem~\ref{thm:adm:imp}.
+The informal statement is the following:

-\begin{itheorem} A translation matrix is implementable if each column corresponds to a scaled version of the expected reward of the learner against some small-supported distribution of actions of the adversary.
-Generalized FTPL with an implementable translation matrix can be implemented with one oracle call per round and running time polynomial in $N$, $T$, and the size of the support of the distribution implementing the translation matrix.
+\begin{itheorem} A translation matrix is implementable if each column corresponds to a scaled version of the expected reward of the learner against some finitely supported distribution of actions of the adversary.
+Generalized FTPL with an implementable translation matrix can be implemented with one oracle call per round and runs in time polynomial in $N$, $T$, and the size of the support of the distributions implementing the translation matrix.
 Oracle calls count $O(1)$ in the running time. \end{itheorem}

+The use of synthetic histories in online optimization was first explored by Daskalakis and Syrgkanis~\cite{DS16}, who sample histories of length $\poly(|\Y|)$ from a fixed distribution.
+Our implementability property uses matrix $\mGamma$ to obtain problem-specific distributions that stabilize online optimization with shorter histories.

 For some learning problems, it is easier to first construct an implementable translation matrix and argue about its admissibility; for others, it is easier to construct an admissible matrix and argue about its implementability.
-We will see examples of each in the applications below, exhibiting the versatility of our conditions.
+We pursue both strategies in various applications, demonstrating the versatility of our conditions.

-{ The following is one consequence of our theorems that is particularly useful for obtaining oracle-efficient no-regret algorithms (see Theorems~\ref{thm:FTPL-U} and \ref{thm:adm:imp} for more general statements): \begin{quote} If there exist $N$ adversary actions such that any pair of learner's actions yields different rewards for at least one of these $N$ actions, then Generalized FTPL has regret $O (N\sqrt{T}/\delta)$ and runs in time $\poly(N,T)$ where $\delta$ is the smallest difference between distinct rewards on any one of the $N$ actions. \end{quote}
+Our theorems yield the following simple sufficient condition for oracle-efficient no-regret learning (see Theorems~\ref{thm:FTPL-U} and \ref{thm:adm:imp} for more general statements): \begin{quote} If there exist $N$ adversary actions such that any two actions of the learner yield different rewards on at least one of these $N$ actions, then Generalized FTPL with an appropriate translation matrix has regret $O (N\sqrt{T}/\delta)$ and its oracle-based runtime is $\poly(N,T)$ where $\delta$ is the smallest difference between distinct rewards obtainable on any one of the $N$ adversary actions. \end{quote}